browserengineering/book/book/embeds.md

 ```

 Before putting those commands in the display list, though, we need to add a
-border, clip iframe content that exceeds the visible area available, and
+border, clip iframe content that exceeds the visual area available, and
 transform the coordinate system:

 ``` {.python}